pvorb/learn-you-a-haskell/en/11-functors-applicative-functors-and-monoids.md

 instances of Applicative, so let's go and meet them!

 Lists (actually the list type constructor, []) are applicative functors.
-What a suprise!
+What a surprise!
 Here's how [] is an instance of Applicative:

 ~~~~ {.haskell:hs name="code"}
 instance Applicative [] where